A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ingle-Agent} Markov Decision Processes (SA-MDPs) \cite{bellman57} and Single-Agent Partially Observable Markov Decision Processes (SA-POMDPs) \cite{astrom65} have long served as the basic building-blocks in the study of sequential decision-making.
 An SA-MDP is an abstraction in which an agent sequentially interacts with a fully-observable Markovian environment to solve a multi-period optimization problem; in contrast, in SA-POMDP, the agent only gets to observe a noisy or incomplete version of the environment.
 In 1957, Bellman proposed dynamic-programming as an approach to solve SA-MDPs \cite{bellman57,howard:dp}.
-This combined with the characterization of SA-POMDP into an equivalent SA-MDP \cite{smallwood1973optimal, sondik1978optimal, kaelbing199899} (in which the agent maintains a belief about the environment's true state) made it possible to extend dynamic-programming results to SA-POMDPs. \emph{Reinforcement learning}~\cite{sutton98} based algorithmic frameworks (\cite{watkins1992,rummery1994,schulman2015,schulman2017,subramanian19,subramanian22} to name a few) use data-driven dynamic-programming approaches to solve such single-agent sequential decision-making problems when the environment is unknown.
+This combined with the characterization of SA-POMDP into an equivalent SA-MDP \cite{smallwood1973optimal, sondik1978optimal, kaelbing199899} (in which the agent maintains a belief about the environment's true state) made it possible to extend dynamic-programming results to SA-POMDPs. \emph{Reinforcement learning}~\cite{sutton98} based algorithmic frameworks use data-driven dynamic-programming approaches to solve such single-agent sequential decision-making problems when the environment is unknown.

 In many engineering systems, there are multiple decision-makers that collectively solve a sequential decision-making problem but with safety constraints: e.g., a team of robots performing a joint task, a fleet of automated cars navigating a city, multiple traffic-light controllers in a city, etc. Bandwidth constrained communications and communication delays in such systems lead to a decentralized team problem with information asymmetry.
-In this work, we study a fairly general abstraction of such systems, namely that of a cooperative multi-agent constrained POMDP, hereon referred to MA-C-POMDP.
-The special cases of MA-C-POMDP when there are no constraints, when there is only one agent, or when the environment is fully observable to each agent are referred to as MA-POMDP\footnote{For a good introduction to MA-POMDPs, please see \cite{oliehoek16}.}, SA-C-POMDP, and MA-C-MDP, respectively.
-The relationships among these models are shown in Figure \ref{fig:model_relationships}.
+In this work, we study a fairly general abstraction of such systems, namely that of a cooperative multi-agent constrained POMDP, hereon referred to as \macpomdp.
+The special cases of \macpomdp when there are no constraints, when there is only one agent, or when the environment is fully observable to each agent, are referred to as MA-POMDP, SA-C-POMDP, and MA-C-MDP, respectively.
+The relationships among such models are shown in Figure \ref{fig:model_relationships}.